Rory Storm: Final years and death

 In 1967, Storm's guitarist, Ty O'Brien, collapsed in his home and was taken to a hospital where he would die from complications after an appendicitis operation at the age of 26.
-Storm and his guitarist Johnny briefly attempted to revive the band with new members but it ultimately failed and the Hurricanes were permanently disbanded.
-After his band broke up Storm became a disc jockey, working at the Silver Blades Ice Rink in Liverpool, in Benidorm, Spain (he was also a water-skiing instructor there), and in Jersey and Amsterdam.
+Storm and his guitarist Johnny briefly attempted to revive the band with three new members but it ultimately failed and the Hurricanes were permanently disbanded.
+After his band broke up, Storm became a disc jockey, working at the Silver Blades Ice Rink in Liverpool, in Benidorm, Spain (he was also a water-skiing instructor there), and in Jersey and Amsterdam.
 When Storm's father unexpectedly died, he returned from Amsterdam to Liverpool to be with his mother.
 He developed a chest infection and could not sleep properly, so he took sleeping pills.
 On 28 September 1972, Storm and his mother were both found dead at Hurricaneville.
-The postmortem revealed that Storm had alcohol and sleeping pills in his blood (as had his mother), but not enough to cause his death, which was ruled accidental during an autopsy.
+The postmortem revealed that Storm had alcohol and sleeping pills in his blood (as had his mother), but not enough to cause his death, which was ruled accidental.
 Although it could not be proven, it is thought that his mother took her own life after finding Storm's body.

 The funeral for Storm and his mother was at Oakvale Congregational Church, Broadgreen, on 19 October 1972.
 Mourners sang Storm's favourite song, "You'll Never Walk Alone".
 The two coffins were carried from the hearse to the cremation (at Anfield Crematorium) by former band members.
 Storm's remains were scattered on section 23 at Anfield Crematorium's Gardens of Remembrance.
+None of the Beatles attended Storm's funeral.
 When Starr was asked why he did not attend, he quipped, "I wasn't there when he was born either."
 Although Starr had often offered to arrange for Storm to record whenever he wanted to, Storm was not interested in finding new or original material.
 His sister said: "He [Storm] was happy to be the King of Liverpool – he was never keen on touring, he didn't want to give up running for the Pembroke Harriers ... and he'd never miss a Liverpool match!"

 Billy Fury, whom Storm had met at the Wyvern Club auditions, later played the part of a fictional singer called Stormy Tempest (based on Storm), in the film That'll Be the Day (1973), which also starred Starr.
 In 1987, a musical was staged in Liverpool about Storm and the Hurricanes called A Need for Heroes.

-After spending several years in the North West Ambulance Service, Johnny Guitar died in Liverpool on 18 August 1999.
+After spending several years in the North West Ambulance Service, Johnny Guitar died in Liverpool on 18 August 1999 at the age of fifty nine years old.
 Lu Walters died on 19 July 2022.